Table of content

 Though product success metrics may vary, there are some key metrics that almost everyone uses to stay on board.
 Let’s check them out.

 Retention rate is one of the crucial product metrics.
 Why?
 Because it determines the growth potential of your business.
-The more people repeatedly use your product, the more likely you bring the value, the more likely using your product will become a habit.
+The more people repeatedly use your product, the more likely you deliver the value, and thus, the more likely using your product will become a habit.

-There are several ways to calculate retention rate, depending on how you define "active users" and how you set the period of time.
+There are several ways to calculate retention rate, depending on how you define "active users" and how you set the interval.
 You need to determine both according to what makes the most sense for your business.

 A small tip, a retention chart looks like a smile in the best scenario.
 So, strive to make your retention smile:) Generally, the retention rate formula looks this way: